-All our outreach effort will be logged in a Google Sheet you will have access to and you'll receive a notification via email anytime a review copy is requested.
+Our effort is very transparent and will be logged in a Google Sheet you will have access to.
+You will also receive an email notification anytime a review copy is requested.

 I'm available to elaborate and discuss additional options.
 You can always use my online scheduler to book consultation.